Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne: Marriage and family

+Father of the Queen Consort

-Despite the Earl's reservations about royalty, in 1923 his youngest daughter, Elizabeth, married Prince Albert, Duke of York, the second son of King George V and Queen Mary.
+Despite the Earl's reservations about royalty, in April 1923, his youngest daughter, Elizabeth, married Prince Albert, Duke of York, the second son of King George V and Queen Mary.
 Lord Strathmore was made a Knight Grand Cross of the Royal Victorian Order to mark the marriage.
-His grand-daughter Princess Elizabeth (later Queen Elizabeth II) was born at his home, 17 Bruton Street, Mayfair, in 1926.

-In 1928 he was made a Knight of the Thistle.
+His granddaughter, Princess Elizabeth (later Queen Elizabeth II), was born at his home, 17 Bruton Street, Mayfair in April 1926.
+In 1928, he was made a Knight of the Thistle.

 In 1936, his son-in-law became king and assumed the name George VI.
-As the father of the new queen, he was created a Knight of the Garter and the 1st Earl of Strathmore and Kinghorne, a United Kingdom peerage in the Coronation Honours of 1937 (although he was the 14th Earl of Strathmore and Kinghorne which was a Scottish title).
+As the father of the new Queen, he was created a Knight Companion of the Garter and the 1st Earl of Strathmore and Kinghorne, a United Kingdom peerage in the Coronation Honours of 1937 (although he was the 14th Earl of Strathmore and Kinghorne, which was a Scottish title).
 This enabled him to sit in the House of Lords as an earl (because members of the peerage of Scotland did not automatically sit in the House of Lords, he had previously sat only as a baron through the Barony of Bowes created for his father).
 At the coronation of his daughter and son-in-law, the Earl and Countess sat in the royal box with Queen Mary and their shared granddaughters, Princesses Elizabeth and Margaret.

+Later life and death

-Later in life the Earl became extremely deaf.
+Later in life, the Earl became extremely deaf.
 Lord Strathmore died of bronchitis on 7 November 1944, aged 89, at Glamis Castle.
 (Lady Strathmore had died in 1938.)
+His will was proved for probate in August 1945, with a personal estate valued at £75,955.

-He was succeeded by his son Patrick Bowes-Lyon, Lord Glamis.
+He was succeeded by his son, Patrick Bowes-Lyon, Lord Glamis.